Ekhasomi-Sun19/iCyberpathx-Security-Academy/README.md

 Backend (recommended for large traffic & dynamic behavior): AWS Lambda + Amazon API Gateway (serverless HTTP API) or ECS Fargate (containerized) — Lambda + API Gateway auto-scales and is a common choice for high throughput APIs.
 AWS Documentation

+Use this Site as a Sample for your build. https://www.withsandra.dev/

 Database: DynamoDB (NoSQL, built for scaling) or RDS/Aurora (relational — more operational overhead).
 DynamoDB supports auto scaling for throughput.
 AWS Documentation